gavin-lai/PublicKB/Servers/centurylink-cloud-guide-to-doubletake-dr.md

     ![DT console DR options recover network](../images/doubletake/DT-console-DR-options-recovernetwork.png)

-10. Make sure the job meets all the requirement from the checklist
+9. Make sure the job meets all the requirement from the checklist

     ![DT console DR options recover summary](../images/doubletake/DT-console-DR-options-recoversummary.png)

-11. Once click on ‘Finish’, the ‘Manage Jobs’ screen will show the job has been submitted
+10. Click on ‘Finish’, the ‘Manage Jobs’ screen will show the job has been submitted

     ![DT console DR managejobs recovery](../images/doubletake/DT-console-DR-managejobs-recovery.png)

-12. Once completed, the status on the job will turn green and it can be used as a recovery server
+11. Once completed, the status on the job will turn green and it can be used as a recovery server
     ![DT console DR manage jobs recovery completed](../images/doubletake/DT-console-DR-managejobs-recovery-completed.png)

 ### Perform a Test fail over